Agar Update 17.07.2020

 - Regularly disinfect your hands with an alcohol-based sanitiser such as Agar’s Cool Tide or AS-60 – look for at least 60% ethanol

-- Clean and disinfect highly used surfaces – keyboard, mouse, light switches, telephones, mobiles, steering wheels, etc.
+- Clean and disinfect frequently touched surfaces with an approved COVID-19 disinfectant like CounterFlu – keyboard, mouse, light switches, telephones, mobiles, steering wheels, etc.

 - Maintain at least 1.5-metre distance between yourself and others